ChalmersGU-data-structure-courses/dsabook/src/markdown/03-sorting-simple/99e-quiz-insertion-sort.md

 :::::::::: question ::::::::::
-When implementing Insertion sort, a binary search could be used to locate the position within the first $i-1$ records of the array into which record $i$ should be inserted.
+When implementing Insertion sort, a binary search could be used to locate the position within the first $i-1$ elements of the array into which element $i$ should be inserted.
 Using binary search will:

-- [x] Not speed up the asymptotic running time because shifting the records to make room for the insert will require $O(i)$ time.
+- [x] Not speed up the asymptotic running time because shifting the elements to make room for the insert will require $O(i)$ time.
 - [ ] Speed up the asymptotic running time because the position to insert will be found in $O(\log i)$ time.
-- [ ] Speed up the asymptotic running time because shifting the records to make room for the insert will require $O(i)$ time.
+- [ ] Speed up the asymptotic running time because shifting the elements to make room for the insert will require $O(i)$ time.
 - [ ] None of these answers is correct.

 ::: hints
-- The position at which to insert could be found in $O(\log(i))$ steps, but shifting the records to make room for the this record will require $O(i)$ time.
+- The position at which to insert could be found in $O(\log(i))$ steps, but shifting the elements to make room for the this element will require $O(i)$ time.
 :::
 ::::::::::::::::::::::::::::::